khidhirakmal/GA-SEIF-Project-1/README.md

 # GA-SEIF-Project-1
 Hello!
-This if my first game!
+This is my first game!